-6. Check which version you are trying to update from
+6. Check which version you are trying to update to

 Live 9.5 introduced significant changes.
 Therefore updating from Live 9.0-9.2.3 to 9.5 and higher has to be done manually.
-Likewise autoupdates don't work between Live 9 and Live 10, as this is an upgrade rather than an update.
-You can only install and authorize Live 10 if you have a Live 10 license.
+Likewise autoupdates don't work between Live 9 and Live 10, as this is a paid upgrade rather than a free update.

 8. Check your installation path

 If you're running Live on Windows, make sure that it is installed in the default location.
 This is necessary due to access rights Live needs in order for the automatic update function to work properly.
 Live's installation path can be changed during the installation process, but depending on the specific permission settings automatic updates might not be supported.

 9. Check security applications

 Check all applications on your computer that observe downloaded data, like firewalls or anti-virus tools.
 Depending on their specific settings, they might not recognize Live's update files and block or quarantine them without further notice.

 10. Check the compatibility of your operating system

 As with the release of Live 9.2, OSX 10.5, 10.6, Windows XP and Vista are not compatible anymore.
 Live 9.1.10 is the last compatible version for those unsupported OS and can be downloaded from our download archive.

 For Windows users still running 9.7.1, you need to manually download and install the latest version of Live 9 due to a bug which prevents 9.7.1 auto-updating.
 Download the latest version of Live from your Ableton User Account.